MITgcm/MITgcm/doc/examples/examples.rst

    (and run ``../input/prepare_run``).
 Following this procedure, file links from ``input.«OTHER»`` will NOT be overwritten by identically named files in ``input``.

+.. raw:: html

-The tutorial experiments are as follows.
+   <h2> The tutorial experiments are as follows.</h2>`

 .. toctree::
    :maxdepth: 1

    barotropic_gyre/barotropic_gyre.rst

+.. only:: html

    In directory :filelink:`tutorial_barotropic_gyre <verification/tutorial_barotropic_gyre>`:
    Single layer ocean gyre (barotropic with free-surface), using a Cartesian grid.
 If you are new to MITgcm, start here, as no prior experience with MITgcm is assumed.
 Introduces building and running the model, with description of model output files and simple methods to load and plot model output.

 .. toctree::
    :maxdepth: 1

    baroclinic_gyre/baroclinic_gyre.rst

+.. only:: html

    In directory :filelink:`tutorial_baroclinic_gyre <verification/tutorial_baroclinic_gyre>`:
    Ocean double-gyre using spherical coordinates (i.e., latitude-longitude coordinates) with 15 vertical layers.
 Second introductory tutorial, assumes you have read through
    :ref:`sec_eg_baro`.
 Introduces using `NetCDF <http://www.unidata.ucar.edu/software/netcdf>`_  for model output, and how to use the :ref:`diagnostics package <sub_outp_pkg_diagnostics>` to customize output and its writing frequency.

 .. toctree::
    :maxdepth: 1

    advection_in_gyre/advection_in_gyre.rst

+.. only:: html

    In directory :filelink:`tutorial_advection_in_gyre <verification/tutorial_advection_in_gyre>`:
    Short tutorial comparing the results using different advection schemes in a single-layer, ocean double-gyre.
    Demonstrates the importance of carefully selecting an advection scheme for a specific setup.

 .. toctree::
    :maxdepth: 1

    global_oce_latlon/global_oce_latlon.rst

+.. only:: html

    In directory :filelink:`tutorial_global_oce_latlon <verification/tutorial_global_oce_latlon>`:
    Coarse resolution (4\ :sup:`o`\ x4\ :sup:`o`) global ocean simulation, using a spherical ocean grid with 15 vertical layers.
    Monthly climatological forcing of of wind stress, heat and freshwater fluxes is employed, with surface restoring of temperature and salinity.
 Simulates the large-scale ocean circulation.

 .. toctree::
    :maxdepth: 1

    global_oce_in_p/global_oce_in_p.rst

+.. only:: html

    In directory :filelink:`tutorial_global_oce_in_p <verification/tutorial_global_oce_in_p>`:
    Global ocean simulation with a similar configuration as :ref:`sec_global_oce_latlon` except pressure is used as the vertical coordinate instead of the traditional height coordinate (exploiting MITgcm's height–pressure coordinate coding isomorphism).
    In this configuration the model does **NOT** make the  Boussinesq approximation.

 .. toctree::
    :maxdepth: 1

    held_suarez_cs/held_suarez_cs.rst

+.. only:: html

    In directory :filelink:`tutorial_held_suarez_cs <verification/tutorial_held_suarez_cs>`:
    Simulates (dry) 3-D atmosphere dynamics using Held and Suarez forcing on a (global) cubed sphere grid.
 The vertical coordinate is a rescaled pressure coordinate (:math:`p^*`) with 20 levels; orography is flat.
 Radiation effects are represented by Newtonian cooling.

 .. toctree::
    :maxdepth: 1

    deep_convection/deep_convection.rst

+.. only:: html

    In directory :filelink:`tutorial_deep_convection <verification/tutorial_deep_convection>`:
    Non-uniformly surface-forced ocean deep convection in a doubly periodic box.
 This tutorial showcases MITgcm's non-hydrostatic capability in a spatially small domain (3 km x 3 km x 1 km deep), exploring the temporal and spatial characteristics of convection plumes as they might exist during a period of oceanic deep convection.

 .. toctree::
    :maxdepth: 1

    plume_on_slope/plume_on_slope.rst

+.. only:: html

    In directory :filelink:`tutorial_plume_on_slope <verification/tutorial_plume_on_slope>`:
    Non-hydrostatic simulation of a non-rotating gravity plume descending down a continental slope, forced by surface cooling.
 Model domain is 2-D with open boundaries conditions used in a the deep-water end of the domain.

 .. toctree::
    :maxdepth: 1

    global_oce_biogeo/global_oce_biogeo.rst

+.. only:: html

    In directory :filelink:`tutorial_global_oce_biogeo <verification/tutorial_global_oce_biogeo>`:
    Global ocean simulation (similar to tutorial :ref:`sec_global_oce_latlon` except using 2.8\ :sup:`o`\ x2.8\ :sup:`o` resolution) which includes
    a dissolved inorganic carbon biogeochemistry model.
 The biogeochemical model considers the coupled cycles of carbon, oxygen, phosphorus and alkalinity, which are included as passive tracers.
 A simplified parameterization of biological production is also included.

 .. toctree::
    :maxdepth: 1

    global_oce_optim/global_oce_optim.rst

+.. only:: html

    In directory :filelink:`tutorial_global_oce_optim <verification/tutorial_global_oce_optim>`:
    This tutorial illustrates the optimization capacity of the MITgcm, running the adjoint of a global ocean simulation (model setup similar to :ref:`sec_global_oce_latlon`).
    This adjoint run optimizes a time-independent surface heat flux (i.e., the control variable) which brings the model climatology closest to observed climatology, using a cost function based on gridpoint error in temperature.
 TAF and OpenAD adjoint setups.

 .. toctree::
    :maxdepth: 1

    tracer_adjsens/tracer_adjsens.rst

+.. only:: html

    In directory :filelink:`tutorial_tracer_adjsens <verification/tutorial_tracer_adjsens>`:
    A second experiment demonstrating MITgcm's adjoint capabilities, here examining the sensitivity of surface outgassing of a passive tracer as a function of tracer injection site location within the ocean interior.
 The global (4\ :sup:`o`\ x4\ :sup:`o`) ocean setup from tutorial :ref:`sec_global_oce_latlon` is again used for this tutorial.
 TAF and OpenAD adjoint setups.

 .. toctree::
    :maxdepth: 1

    cfc_offline/cfc_offline.rst

+.. only:: html

    In directory :filelink:`tutorial_cfc_offline <verification/tutorial_cfc_offline>`:
    This tutorial contains an experiment which uses MITgcm in offline mode (i.e., with prescribed ocean dynamics terms, from a prior forward integration of MITgcm), simulating the penetration of CFCs into the ocean interior during the last century.
 The model domain is global with 2.8\ :sup:`o`\ x2.8\ :sup:`o` resolution.

 .. toctree::
    :maxdepth: 1

    rotating_tank/rotating_tank.rst

+.. only:: html

    In directory :filelink:`rotating_tank <verification/rotating_tank>`:
    Laboratory rotating tank simulation, using a cylindrical coordinate system at laboratory scale of 46 cm diameter and 14.5 cm deep.
    This is a typical laboratory setup for illustrating principles of geophysical fluid mechanics.
 An annulus of fluid is heated differentially on the interior and exterior walls of the tank.

 .. _subsec_add_expts_fwd: